MohitAnand01/Mental_Health_Ai/README.md

  With its focus on accessibility, personalization, and real-time support, the application represents a paradigm shift in the way mental health is monitored and managed.
  The "Smart Mental Health Monitoring Application" has been designed with accessibility as a cornerstone principle, ensuring its usability across diverse populations and settings

+#Steps to Run the project

+Step1: Clone the Repository
+Step2:Run the Following Commands

+1)pip install virtualenv
+virtualenv package used for virtual environment 2)virtualenv your_env_name.\your_env_name\Scripts\activate.ps1 3)pip install -r requirements.txt